Brad Pitt’s ‘World War Z’ Sequel Will Be Directed By David Fincher?

 Back in December 2013, the studio announced that The Impossible movie director Juan Antonio Bayona will replace Marc Forster as the director and will work on a script written by Steven Knight.
 However, Paramount later announced in 2016 that Bayona has left the project due to other commitments.

 It was reported back in August 2016 that Brad Pitt was trying very hard to bring David Fincher into the project.
-According to an earlier report from Variety, the Fight Club movie star already talked with many directors but was said to zeroing in on Fincher.
+According to an earlier report from Variety, the Fight Club movie star already talked with many directors but was said to be zeroing in on Fincher.
 According to sources, Pitt and Fincher met in 2016 to discuss the possibilities of their another collaboration after Se7en, Fight Club and The Curious Case of Benjamin Button.

 A recent report from Variety notes that Paramount is all set to make the sequel of World War Z and wants David Fincher to direct it.
 According to the website, Paramount Pictures’ new chairman and CEO Jim Gianopulos has not officially greenlit the project, but he is expected to do so in coming weeks.